alpara/Acoustic-Camera/README.md

 ![alt text](img1.gif)

-The microphone array geometry.
+The geometry of the microphone array.

 ![alt text](img2.png)

-Rendering time for one 800x800 image is approx 10h on Apple M1 (no parallelization)
+The rendering time for the 800x800 image below is approx 10h on Apple M1 (without parallelization).

 ![alt text](img3.png)